 It is possible to submit an open application three times a year, whenever new vacancies are posted online.
 During this period you can submit your application here.
 Outside this period you cannot submit an open application.
 This only applies for potential Dutch Young Experts, local Young Experts are recruited by the Dutch organisation or their local counterpart.
 More information about the selection process can be found here.

-I do not have specific water or agrofood background, is it still worthwhile applying?
+I do not have specific water, agrofood or renewable energy background, is it still worthwhile applying?

 Yes, it certainly is!
 There are different types of projects, so we certainly do not only need technical Young Experts.
 However, you must be strongly motivated in your wish to participate, as the type of placements vary per round.
 Whether you will be able to find a position depends on the type of projects that are available.